samduane/sams-site/content/posts/terms-and-trojan-horses.md

 ## Conclusion {#conclusion}

-The words we use are important.
+&emsp; The words we use are important.
 Language is a powerful tool to describe the world and our own minds.
 This relationship goes two ways, and can change the way we think and view the world.
 With this power we must be wise and discerning to use it in a way that honors God and points to Christ.
 We must be diligent in leaning on God's Word rather than our own understanding.
 God has provided us everything we need to describe His creation and the new life He has given us.
 As